Reimagining British Waste Landscapes!

 About the Blog

 The blog complements more formal outputs of the project (which include articles, presentations and seminar series).
-Primarily, it functions as a place for project updates, news of events and information about the case study sites.
+Primarily, it functions as a place for project updates, news of events, media including photos, and information about the case study sites.

 For thousands of years humans have reshaped the Earth’s topography through the excavation and dumping of natural and anthropogenic materials.
 Sometimes such reshaping is intentional; dumping sand to ‘reclaim’ land from bodies of water, or piling up soil to create sites of spiritual importance (artificial mounds like Silbury Hill for example).
 Particularly since the Industrial Revolution however, many more artificial landscape features have been produced as by-products of mining, manufacturing processes and demolition, including, coal slag ‘alps’, new islands constructed from dumped tunnelling spoil, and parks resting on foundations of bomb rubble.